 What is the private health insurance rebate?

-The private health insurance rebate is an amount of money the government may contribute towards the cost of your private health insurance premiums.
-The Australian Taxation Office (ATO) says your eligibility for the rebate depends on a range of factors, such as the type of policy you take out and your income.
+The private health insurance rebate is a government contribution that helps reduce the cost of your private health insurance premiums.
+According to the Australian Taxation Office (ATO), your eligibility for this rebate depends on several factors, including your income and the type of policy you hold.

 What are the government incentives to take out private health insurance?

-There are two main government incentives to encourage you to take out private health insurance, if you can afford it:
+There are two main ways the government encourages you to take out private health insurance, if you can afford it:

 - The private health insurance rebate